sharmaritesh/spring-angularjs-oauth2-sample/README.md

 # How to run

-On each module, execute `mvn clean exec:java` (on different console)
+On each module, execute `mvn clean install exec:java` (on different console)